quixio/quix-streams-dotnet/docs/publish.md

 ## Connect to Quix

-In order to start publishing data to Quix you first need an instance of `KafkaStreamingClient` (or `QuixStreamingClient` if using the Quix Platform).
+In order to start publishing data to Quix you first need an instance of `KafkaStreamingClient` (or `QuixStreamingClient` if using Quix Cloud).
 To create an instance, use the following code:

 ``` csharp
 var client = new QuixStreams.Streaming.KafkaStreamingClient("127.0.0.1:9092");